What is Downtime?

 Take a proactive approach.

 Signs of potential error can be detected through monitoring production processes.
 By increasing visibility into asset performance, operator activity, and machine health, you’re giving yourself the data you need to determine the exact cause of downtime.
 Anything that gives you direct access to how individual workers and assets are performing at the granular level can serve as a guide for identifying potential errors and inefficiencies.

 Digitally Tracing the Causes of Downtime

-The fastest and easiest way to gain direct access to your shop floor is to bring your operations online.
-Since error and inefficiencies can occur at any point in time, it is best to collect continuous data on assets and worker performance.
+The fastest and easiest way to gain direct access to your operation is to bring it online.
+Since errors and inefficiencies can occur at any point in time, it is best to collect continuous data on assets and worker performance.

 Here are some ways going digital can help reduce downtime: